-The book value of investment properties as at 31 December 2022 and 2021 is as follows:
+The book value of investment properties as at 31 December 2023 and 2022 is as follows:

-As at 31 D ecember
+As at 31 Dec As at 31 December

-2022 2021
+2023 2022

 Book value - beginning of year 28,152 28,152

-Gain (loss) on changes in fair value -
+Loss on changes in fair value (1,366)

-Book value - end of year 28,152 28,152
+Book value - end of year 26,786 28,152

 Investment properties of the Bank are office condominiums for rent and are stated at fair value.
 The fair value of investment properties is calculated using the asset appraisal method based on the market approach, with reference to market data of the similar and comparable assets.
-These valuations were made by in-house appraisers of the Bank who have professional experiences and are capable of the asset appraisal, and were based on the asset valuation standards and code of professional ethics in Thailand.
+These valuations were made by an independent professional appraiser.